Nick Maton Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 23rd in the league.
+- The Diamondbacks pitching staff ranks 24th in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have the 19th-ranked team ERA among all MLB pitching staffs (4.33).
+- The Diamondbacks have the 19th-ranked team ERA across all league pitching staffs (4.35).

-- Diamondbacks pitchers combine to rank 17th in baseball in home runs given up (71 total, 1.1 per game).
+- Diamondbacks pitchers combine to give up 74 total home runs at a rate of 1.2 per game (to rank 18th in the league).

+- Nelson (2-3) gets the starting nod for the Diamondbacks in his 13th start of the season.
+He has a 5.40 ERA in 61 2/3 innings pitched, with 37 strikeouts.

-- His last appearance was on Saturday against the Atlanta Braves, when the right-hander threw seven innings, surrendering two earned runs while giving up five hits.
+- His last appearance was on Sunday against the Atlanta Braves, when the right-hander tossed 4 2/3 innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.